mbucko/openleetcode/README.md

     - launguage
       - cpp

-Just like in LeetCode you have one file to modify and that is the **problem_builds/problems/TwoSum/cpp/solution.cpp**.
+Just like for LeetCode you have one file where you solve the problem.
+For example, for the problem called TwoSum there is **problem_builds/problems/TwoSum/cpp/solution.cpp**.
 To add new test cases you can create a file in **problem_builds/problems/TwoSum/testcases/** directory with the extension **.test** and your solution will be automatically tested against it.

 The format of the .test files are as follows